linode/apl-core/README.md

 ✅  Create Kubernetes Jobs and Cron Jobs without writing any YAML

-✅  Role-based access to all integrated applications based on team membership
+✅  Role-based access to all integrated applications based on  group membership

 ✅  Policy enforcement based on a customizable set of security policies

-✅  Direct access to logs of your deployed workloads.
-Logs are only accessible for team members
+✅  Direct access to logs and metrics of your deployed workloads

 ✅  Onboard new development teams or projects within minutes in a comprehensive multi-tenant setup

-✅  Make development teams with self-serving by providing access to automation tasks
+✅  Make development teams self-serving by providing access to predefined automatated tasks

-✅  Connect with your favorite IdP

-✅  Connect with your own DNS zone
+✅  Bring your favorite IdP, DNS and/or CA

 ## 🧑‍💻 Integrated technologies